Miguel Rojas Player Props: Dodgers vs. Giants

-Miguel Rojas -- with a slugging percentage of .314 in his past 10 games, including two extra-base hits -- will be in action for the Los Angeles Dodgers against the San Francisco Giants, with John Brebbia on the mound, on June 16 at 10:10 PM ET.
+On Saturday, Miguel Rojas (on the back of going 2-for-5) and the Los Angeles Dodgers face the San Francisco Giants.
+First pitch is at 9:10 PM ET.

-In his last game, he strung together two hits (going 2-for-4) against the White Sox.
+In his most recent appearance, he strung together two hits (going 2-for-5) against the Giants.

 Miguel Rojas Game Info & Props vs. the Giants